-Johnson Matthey is looking to build a Customer Innovation Centre (CIC) that inspires and engages customers and future partners.
+Johnson Matthey to build a Customer Innovation Centre (CIC) that inspires and engages customers and future partners.

 The centre will showcase how Johnson Matthey applies cutting edge science to create innovative, sustainable solutions to its customers’ complex problems.
 The preferred site for this new centre is at Johnson Matthey’s Sonning Common facility, near Reading, which is the base of its corporate science and technology centre.
 It is expected that the building will be an innovative and flexible space where individual visitors and small or large groups can be accommodated in an integrated experience.
 The site is located in an Area of Outstanding Natural Beauty and as such will need careful design and presentation for planning.

 Four practices have been shortlisted to prepare initial design approaches and present these to the evaluation panel, these are (in alphabetical order):

 - Design Engine Architects with SWECO, Eckersley O’Callaghan and LUC

 - Hawkins\Brown with Buro Happold and B|D Landscape

 - Napier Clarke with Atelier Ten, Expedition Engineering and Grant Associates

 - Wilkinson Eyre with Buro Happold and Churchman Landscape Architects